marionvdw21/FBA_for_drug_target_identification/README.md

 ### Use the model for drug target prediction

+Once the model is made similar to the cell line with which the CRISPR screens have been done, it can be used to try to predict drug targets.
+For each drug, double gene deletions of every CRISPR hit of that drug VS all the other genes of the model will be performed in every pairs possible.
+The genes that are suspected to be interacting with CRISPR hits of that drug are considered candidate targets for that drug.
+An assesment of wether or not the true target was in the list of candidate target for that drug will be made, an a p-value will be associated to it.

+Many functions are involved in the above process.
+Unfortunately, there is no main function calling all of the others yet, partly because some of these functions take a very long time to execute, so it is better to divide them up.
+However, there is a pdf explaining how all of these functions call each other and how they should be used in the 'target_prediction' folder, under the name 'function_explanation'.

 ## **License, Contact, Information**

 Chemogenomics data sets from : Jasmin Coulombe-Huntington,Thierry Bertomeu, Caroline Huard, Corinne St-Denis, Andrew Chatr-Aryamontri, Daniel St-Cyr, Mike Tyers.
 In preparation.